-I’m always honest with myself, with readers and with brands.
+I’m always honest with myself, with readers and brands.
 If you’re going to create a successful blog you simply cannot do it by faking it because at some point someone is going to see through it and you’ll come undone.
 Besides, I can guarantee you more people will connect with you if you let your true self shine through.
 I used to hide who I was and write what I thought people wanted, but as soon as I shared from the heart, more people connected with my words.
 Be honest.
 Be yourself.
 Trust me, it’s a LOT more FUN when you can just be your weird self and let your freak flag fly on the internet…

 Also, I’m really honest upfront with any brands I work with.
 I make sure they know what they’re getting from me and I understand what they want too.
 If I ever feel like I can’t meet what they’re after or that something about it feels ‘off’, I just tell them.
 I have never, ever had a client get angry at me for telling the truth.
 I’m always honest, respectful and realistic and they always appreciate it.

 Learn to shake it off because haters really are gon’ hate

 Yes, you will encounter the haters.
 You will get trolled.
 You will receive nasty comments and, worst of all, you’ll probably have a few people in your life make some nasty remarks, put you down or belittle what you do.
 It’s really easy to take all of that to heart and let it get you down, so you’ve got to learn to deal with it.
 This can be hard, especially if you’re a people pleaser (me).

 - What other people think of you is NONE of your business